Radhamandviya/Basic_Banking_System/README.md

-# Basic Banking System
+# Basic-Banking-System

-This is the project I developed during my Internship at The Sparks Foundation
+Project developed during my Internship at The Sparks Foundation

 It is a Basic Banking System for making transactions between users.
 It can transfer Money between multiple accounts, view all Customer's data and view all the past transactions happened between different accounts.

-Stack used
+# Stack used
 FRONT END: HTML, CSS, JavaScript, Bootstrap

 BACK END: PHP

 DATABASE: MySQL

+Flow:
+Home Page > View all Customers > Select and View one Customer > Transfer Money > Select customer to transfer to > View all Customers .